pablones8/MPS_images/README.md

 # Quantum Image Classification with MPS

 This repository presents a simple quantum classifier designed to assess the encoding capabilities of Matrix Product States (MPS) for images.
 The widely recognized MNIST dataset is employed for binary classification.
-Utilizing $\log_2(L\timesL)$ qubits for $L\times L$ images, we encode images into the amplitudes of a quantum state, allowing for approximations with varying bond dimensions.
+Utilizing $\log_2(L\times L)$ qubits for $L\times L$ images, we encode images into the amplitudes of a quantum state, allowing for approximations with varying bond dimensions.

 ## Model Overview